jamesnet214/wpf-code-rules/README.md

 ```

 ## 89. Resource Rules
-The beauty of rules of resources is so important to WPF programs that they need to shine more than the UI design of visually visible programs.
-Therefore, it provides too much content and explanation We provide a guide to the key resources used by WPFs in as much detail as possible.
+'Resource Rules' is so important in WPF programs that you have to put more effort into than the program's UI design.
+Therefore, we would like to provide a guide to the main resources used by WPF in as much detail as possible.
 ### Strong Name
-Managing resource schemes in a project is very complex and difficult.
-That's why it's very important to adhere to strict and strong name rules, and it's a factor that needs to be taken from beginning to end.
-And it will be very hard.
-It requires patience and patience.
+Managing the resource system in a project is very complex and difficult.
+So, it is very important to abide by strict and strong naming rules from start to finish, and it requires continued patience.
 ### Do not write without rules.
-Temporarily creating resources is a very bad way to develop them.
-In the end, unmanaged resources will accumulate, which will greatly hinder readability and functionality scalability for all program logic.
-Therefore, even if you create resources temporarily, it is important to keep and create rules.
-For a moment it's annoying, but disorderly resources will continue to re-read developers until the end of the program's life cycle.
+Temporarily creating resource without rules is a very bad way to develop them.
+This is because unmanaged resources accumulate, greatly hindering the readability and functional scalability of all program logic.
+Also, disorderly resources will continue to torment developers until the end of the program's life cycle.
+Therefore, it is important to make and maintain rules even if it is annoying at the time.
 ### 1. Controls
-Controls that inherit FrmaeworkElement define names starting with **CTRL**.
+Controls that inherit FrameworkElement define names starting with **CTRL**.

 * ### Button
   `TBD Image...`